google/fonts/cc-by-sa/knowledge/modules/type_in_china_japan_and_korea/lessons/cjk_typesetting_rules/content.md

 ## 3. Balance: the center of gravity, not the baseline

 CJK fonts do not have a concept of a baseline.
 The idea is that the balance of the type exists roughly in the center of the em square (remembering that that box is not necessarily a square if the font is proportional), and therefore the right center of gravity depends on the design of the typeface and the writing direction.
-Usually the balance is set at the center, but sometimes gravity shifts up and down.
-Usually when the gravity is high, the font is likely to look more sophisticated and elegant; when it’s low, more casual.
+Usually the balance is set at the middle, but it can shift up or down.
+Usually when the center of gravity is high, the font is likely to look more sophisticated and elegant; when it’s low, more casual.

 <figure>